michaelmp/juicy-bits/README.md

   with RespondToDefendOrdersTrait
 ```

-Java for the performance-intensive parts (most), and Scala for the creative/experimental parts.
-In the above example, adding a behavior to a robot is as simple as adding a Scala trait.

 (2) Task manager.
 All robot behavior is governed by a priority queue,
 with semantics for eager yielding, redundancy filtering, and decay.

 (3) Mutual exclusion semantics.
-Arbitrary traits, and therefore arbitrary tasks, are capable of working
-together by respecting a set of mutices controlling critical robot resources (action, flux, energon).
+All tasks use mutices to aquire critical robot resources (action, flux, energon).
+The result is freedom to compose different traits and differing task priorities.

+In the above example, adding a behavior to the Soldier robot is as simple as adding a Scala trait.